-Dealing with an iconic image like "The Scream," Chrysler Museum of Art had an interesting line to walk in its showing of Edvard Munch and the Cycle of Life: Prints from the National Gallery of Art.
-On one hand, you have the commercialized version of this image that has been reduced to the level of a SnapChat filter.
+Chrysler Museum of Art had an interesting line to walk in its showing of Edvard Munch and the Cycle of Life: Prints from the National Gallery of Art that included the iconic image, "The Scream," On one hand, you have the commercialized version of this image that has been reduced to the level of a SnapChat filter.
 On the other, you have a powerful testament to human suffering, for which this collection of works gives ample context.
 One of those is a basis for a sincere conversation about mental health.

-When I first arrived to see the show, I stopped in the gift shop to get something to write with.
-Immediately confronting visitors was a table of souvenirs of "The Scream," one of the most recognizable images in all of art.
-There were figurines, key chains, toys, etc., complete with sound effects, all featuring the familiar horrified character, holding his head in his hands, mouth agape in agony.
+When I first arrived at the show, I stopped in the gift shop looking for something to write with.
+The entryway was dominated by a table of souvenirs of "The Scream."
+There were figurines, key chains, and toys with sound effects, all featuring the horrified character holding his head in his hands, mouth agape in agony.
 Just to be clear, "The Scream" is an account by Munch of one of the all too familiar panic attacks that he suffered due to anxiety and addiction issues.
-This seemed to me to be an odd thing make into souvenirs, like you would a monument or theme park.
+This seemed to be an odd thing make into souvenirs the way you would a monument or theme park.
 Even weirder is the fact that someone might buy such a thing.
-But I purchased a museum logo pen and moved on.
+I purchased a pen with a museum logo and moved on.